brackendev/scikit-learn-Hy/README.md

 - - -

-An introduction to machine learning with scikit-learn and Hy
+An Introduction to Machine Learning with scikit-learn and Hy
 ===

-Machine learning: the problem setting
+Machine Learning: The Problem Setting
 -------------------------------------

 In general, a learning problem considers a set of n